ZTE: Controversies

+Bans

+ZTE has been banned in multiple countries over national security concerns and alleged spying.

 Bribes for contracts

 Norway

 Norwegian telecommunications giant Telenor, one of the world's largest mobile operators, banned ZTE from "participating in tenders and new business opportunities for 6 months because of an alleged breach of its code of conduct in a procurement proceeding" during a five-month time span ending in March 2009.

 Philippines

 Contracts with ZTE to build a broadband network for the Philippine government reportedly involved kickbacks to government officials.
 The project was later cancelled.

+West Africa

+Court documents filed in the US show that ZTE had a practice of handing over “brown paper bags” of cash to win contracts in West Africa.
+The company had an entire department dedicated to bribe management.

 Surveillance system sale

 In December 2010, ZTE sold systems for eavesdropping on phone and Internet communications to the government-controlled Telecommunication Company of Iran.
 This system may help Iran monitor and track political dissidents.

 Security

 At least one ZTE mobile phone (sold as the ZTE Score in the United States by Cricket and MetroPCS) can be remotely accessed by anyone with an easily obtained password.

 ZTE, as well as Huawei, has faced scrutiny by the U.S. federal government over allegations that Chinese government surveillance could be performed through its handsets and infrastructure equipment.
 In 2012, the House Permanent Select Committee on Intelligence issued a report recommending that the government be prohibited from purchasing equipment from the firms, citing them as possible threats to national security.
-A ban on government purchases of Huawei and ZTE equipment was formalized in a defence funding bill passed in August 2018.
+A ban on government purchases of Huawei and ZTE equipment was formalized in a defense funding bill passed in August 2018.

-Following the 2020 China–India skirmishes, India announced that ZTE would be blocked from participating in the country's 5G network for national security reasons.
+Following the 2020–2021 China–India skirmishes, India announced that ZTE would be blocked from participating in the country's 5G network for national security reasons.
 Sweden has also banned the use of ZTE telecommunications equipment in its 5G network on the advice of its military and security service, which said China is "one of the biggest threats against Sweden."
+In 2025, the European Commission was reported to be exploring ways to phase ZTE products out of their member states' telecommunication networks, citing security reasons.